urql-graphql/urql/docs/graphcache/local-resolvers.md

 # Local Resolvers

-Previously we've learned about local resolvers [on the "Normalized Caching" page](./normalized-caching.md#manually-resolving-entities).
+Previously, we've learned about local resolvers [on the "Normalized Caching" page](./normalized-caching.md#manually-resolving-entities).
 They allow us to change the data that Graphcache reads as it queries against its local cache, return links that would otherwise not be cached, or even transform scalar records on the fly.